bruvellu/terebratalia-wnts/wnt.md

 <!--Receptor-context dependent activation of wnt5-->

-The gene *wnt5* has a prominent expression in the brachiopod development.
+The gene *wnt5* has a prominent expression in brachiopod development.
 It is not only expressed in the posterior portion of the apical lobe, but also in the mantle lobe and in the terminal pole of *T. transversa* embryo.
 In other animals, *wnt5* regulates convergent extension of tissues during morphogenesis [@Yamanaka2002-wk; @Kilian2003-pn; @Qian2007-ru; @Loh2016-pz] as well as cell proliferation [@Yamaguchi1999-zj].
 It is commonly expressed in tissue outgrowths such as the tail and limb buds, but also in the brain [@Yamaguchi1999-zj; @Schubert2001-cp; @Hogvall2014-yu].
-Although *wnt5* is usually associated with cell polarity pathway, and a known inhibitor of the Wnt/beta-catenin pathway, the output of the signaling depends on the receptor availability.
+Although *wnt5* is a known inhibitor of beta-catenin and activator of the Wnt/PCP pathway, it activates the Wnt/beta-catenin pathway in the presence of *fz4* in mice [@Mikels2006-ha], indicating that the receptor availability plays a major role in modulating the signaling output for this gene.
-For example, in the presence of *fz4*, *wnt5a* activates Wnt/beta-catenin pathway in mice [@Mikels2006-ha].
 In *T. transversa*, the three domains of *wnt5* expression are located in distinct receptor contexts, *fz4* in the apical lobe, *fz1/2/7* in the mantle lobe, and the no-*fz* terminal pole in the pedicle lobe ({@fig:summary}A).
-Each of these regions, whose boundaries are visible on the epithelial surface of the late gastrula, undergo distinct morphogenetic changes.
+Each of these regions, whose boundaries are already visible on the epithelial surface of the late gastrula, undergo distinct morphogenetic changes ({@fig:summary}B).
-The posterior portion of the apical lobe undergoes intense cell proliferation [@Martin-Duran2016-qa], the mantle lobe undergoes dramatic tissue grow and elongation [@Stricker1985-gz], and the pedicle lobe narrows laterally and possibly elongates becoming subdivided [@Stricker1985-vf].
+The posterior portion of the apical lobe undergoes intense cell proliferation [@Martin-Duran2016-qa], the mantle lobe undergoes dramatic tissue grow and elongation [@Stricker1985-gz], and the pedicle lobe narrows laterally and possibly elongates becoming subdivided [@Stricker1985-vf] ({@fig:summary}B).
-The expression of *wnt5* in the mantle and pedicle suggests convergent extension is a possible morphogenetic mechanism driving tissue elongation.
+This suggests that *wnt5* signaling in the apical lobe is possibly mediated by *fz4*, presumably activating Wnt/beta-catenin, while *wnt5* signaling in the mantle lobe is mediated by *fz1/2/7*, possibly activating the Wnt/PCP pathway.
 <!--TODO: jnk, a read out of the cell polarity pathway is mainly expressed in the mantle and pedicle lobe (@fig:polarity).-->
-In addition, the observations raise the possibility that *wnt5* may control region-specific patterning via distinct receptor contexts such as cell proliferation in the apical lobe and convergent extension in the mantle lobe.
+This raises the hypothesis that *wnt5* may control region-specific patterning via distinct receptor contexts, mediating the cell proliferation in the apical lobe and the convergent extension driving tissue elongation in the mantle lobe.

 <!--TODO: Check how cell polarity might regulate CE and jnk roles-->